With renewables in the limelight for decades, it begs the question—Why is renewable energy important?

 Fossil fuels are usually imported.
 In 2020, the United States, despite being one of the largest oil producers in the world, has imported crude oil from Canada (61%), Mexico (11%), Saudi Arabia (8%), Colombia (4%), and Iraq (3%) (2).

 Instead of using fossil fuels from overseas with geopolitical tensions, countries can use domestic resources to create jobs and produce cleaner energy sources (3).
-In fact, the U.S. is currently working on ways to build a 100% clean grid:
+In fact, the U.S. is currently working on ways to build a 100% clean grid if you watch this video.

 As you can see, renewable energy gives countries a chance to thrive domestically.
 Nations can use natural resources available on their land, such as hydro, solar, and wind to generate electricity.
 Local manufacturing industries can also take advantage of renewables expanding.